Archive

 Relieving One’s Self

 It’s universally called the “toilet” not the “restroom” or “bathroom.”
-Most toilets have push-button flushers not handles like in the USA.
+Most toilets have push-button flushers not handles like order prednisone in the USA.
 Trough-style urinals are a lot more common then in America.
 Thankfully toilet paper is the same as here, although a few places had annoying “individual tissue” style toilet paper dispensers.

 Navigation